 – Improvements to an invention

 Additionally, some pharmaceutical products also require approval by the Food and Drug Administration (FDA) before manufacturers can sell and distribute their products to the public.
 Approval mandates that the product is safe for use.
 However, adequate testing and research required for FDA approval may take up to 10 -15 years, leaving manufacturers with very little time to profit from their labor.
-However, the Hatch-Waxman Act (more formally known as the Drug Price Competition and Patent Term Restoration Act) provides manufacturers with a few additional years under certain circumstances.
+Fortunately, the Hatch-Waxman Act (more formally known as the Drug Price Competition and Patent Term Restoration Act) provides manufacturers with a few additional years under certain circumstances.

 The Hatch Waxman Act.